project-akri/akri-docs/proposals/configuration-level-resources.md

   akri.sh/akri-onvif-a19705-1: ""
 ```

-Assume Kubernetes shcedule a pod that request `2` CL devices to to `node-a`.
+Assume Kubernetes shcedule a pod that request `2` CL devices to `node-a`.
  After the pod scheduled to the node, 2 slots are reserved from the CL device plugin.
 The CL resource capacity is `0 (2 - 2)` and
  the IL resource capacity is `1`, respectively.
 The capacity and deviceUsage become: